Desktop and Application Streaming

 Conclusion

 Adhering to these best practices will increase the rate of a successful BYOL image import on Amazon WorkSpaces.
 By following the best practices for each stage—local image preparation, importing into Amazon EC2, WorkSpaces base image import, and final customization—you ensure a smooth process.
 Following these guidelines will save you time and effort while ensuring a smooth deployment experience.
 For additional information on the BYOL image process, please refer to the WorkSpaces Administration Guide on Bring Your Own Windows licenses.
-If you find watching a video on the BYOL process helpful, then please see the video series on the official AWS YouTube channel.
+If you find watching a video on the BYOL process helpful, then please see the AWS EUC videos on the official AWS YouTube channel.

 Justin Grego is a Senior End User Computing Specialist Solutions Architect.
 As part of the EUC Service Aligned SA Team, he helps enable both customers and fellow SAs get up to speed on and be successful with new AWS EUC features and services.